-Salvation by faith is the first real Sabbath a person can enter into.
-However, Sabbath was also associated with God's provision in every area of your live.
-You can experience genuine Sabbath rest everyday-not just once a week.
+Salvation by faith is the first real Sabbath a person can enter.
+However, Sabbath was also associated with God's provision in every area of your life.
+You can experience genuine Sabbath rest every day-not just once a week.